davidralphlewis/davidralphlewis.github.io/src/posts/2020-01-16-this-was-meant-to-be-the-future.md

 date: 2020-01-16
 comments: true
 tags: [this-was-meant-to-be-the-future]
-header:
-  image: /assets/images/site/twmtbtf-banner.jpeg
-series: "this was meant to be the future"
 ---

 <p style="text-align: left;">Blimey, it's the year Twenty Twenty, a year that sounds incredibly futuristic.
 We're past the setting of <em>Blade Runner. </em>The world is different and weirder in ways we couldn't imagine before.</p>